 Industry Analysis & Industry Trends

-The Global HR and Recruitment Services industry relies on organizations outsourcing recruitment processes and human resource (HR) management activities.
-Industry performance is largely dependent on economic conditions in major markets and the flow-on effects these have on the demand for labor around the world.
-While the liberalization of labor laws in developed nations has historically been a key to the industry's growth, large players are now focusing efforts on emerging markets, as these regions follow suit in the liberalization of labor laws.
-The governments of some countries, however, particularly in the European Union, are currently at risk of default... read more
+The Global HR and Recruitment Services industry relies on organizations outsourcing recruitment processes and human resource (HR) management functions.
+Industry performance is largely dependent on economic conditions in major markets and their flow-on effects on demand for labor around the world.
+While the liberalization of labor laws in developed economies has historically been key to industry growth, large players are now focusing efforts on emerging markets, as these regions follow suit in the liberalization of labor laws.
+Although the recession hurt demand for industry services during the recession, rising GDPs in emerging economies is expected to help the industry grow... read more